open-mmlab/mmdetection/docs/en/get_started.md

 ## Verify the installation

-To verify whether MMDetection is installed correctly, we provide some sample codes to run a inference demo.
+To verify whether MMDetection is installed correctly, we provide some sample codes to run an inference demo.

 **Step 1.** We need to download config and checkpoint files.